-Every two weeks, members of our Content Policy team, who sit in 11 offices around the world, run a meeting called the Content Standards Forum to discuss potential changes to our Community Standards.
-A variety of specialists participate in this meeting, including members of our safety and cybersecurity policy teams, counterterrorism specialists, Community Operations employees, product managers, public policy leads and representatives from our legal, communications and diversity teams.
+Every two weeks, members of our Product Policy team, who sit in 11 offices around the world, run a meeting called the Product Policy Forum to discuss potential changes to our Community Standards, ads policies and major News Feed ranking changes.
+A variety of subject matter experts participate in this meeting, including members of our safety and cybersecurity policy teams, counterterrorism specialists, Community Operations employees, product managers, public policy leads and representatives from our legal, communications and diversity teams.

-Subject matter experts typically give two types of presentations at the meeting: a heads up or a policy recommendation.
-A heads up is a short presentation that introduces an issue the Content Policy team plans to work through with internal and external input.
+The team typically gives two types of presentations at the meeting: a heads up or a policy recommendation.
+A heads up is a short presentation that introduces an issue the Product Policy team plans to work through with internal and external input.
 After the team has received input, analyzed relevant data about the issue, and prepared options for updating or changing a policy, subject matter experts will present a recommendation so the larger group can discuss it.

-After each Content Standards Forum, we will publish meeting minutes here:
+After each Product Policy Forum, we will publish meeting minutes here: